 These incredible structures are 5,000 years old, they have such an extraordinary level of technical achievement that for years people were convinced Aliens are why they exist.
 If they built these colossal tombs under that burning sun, we can handle taking photos of them with some sand in our hair next to a pile of camel poop!

-My advice: put on some sensible shoes, suncream, trousers (mounting a camel in a dress was dumb, even for me), a pair of sunnies and take in the wonder that is the Giza Pyramids and Sphinx.
-Once you are there you will learn so much from your guide about how they were built, plus they even throw in a complimentary camel ride which is a great chance for photos with the pyramids.
+My advice: put on some sensible shoes, suncream, trousers, a pair of sunnies and take in the wonder that is the Giza Pyramids and Sphinx.
+Once you are there you will learn so much from your guide about how they were built.

 Should you wish to visit without a tour guide, tickets are 120 EGP per adult.